deeppavlov/tdl/README.md

-# Theories of Deep Learning course
+# Theoretical Deep Learning course

 This is a GitHub page of Theories of Deep Learning course held by Neural Networks and Deep Learning Lab., MIPT.
 The working language of this course is Russian.